-The library’s Social Services and Safety team ensures safety in the library and refers people to the resources they need, including those related to housing, employment, health care, immigration, and domestic violence.
+The library’s Social Services and Public Safety team ensures safety in the library and refers people to resources for housing, employment, health care, immigration, domestic violence, and more.

 - Stephen Jackson, Teen Services Coordinator, 708.697.6908, StephenJ@oppl.org

-Joining a handful of public libraries in cities (including Denver, San Francisco, and Washington, DC) with similar social services-based positions, the library created a new Social Services and Safety Team in 2016, as part of an intentional effort to rethink how we engage with all library patrons, “including those who are vulnerable, marginalized, or at-risk, who use our facilities on a daily basis, and for whom we should be providing services,” said Executive Director David J. Seleb.
+The decision to hire a social worker was part of rethinking how we engage with all patrons, “including those who are vulnerable, marginalized, or at-risk, who use our facilities on a daily basis, and for whom we should be providing services,” said Executive Director David J. Seleb.

 It was also part of a growing trend for public libraries, including those in Evanston, Denver, San Francisco, and Washington, DC.
 “Around the nation, public libraries have become de facto community health centers for people who don’t have access to other resources,” Simmons said.